Co-Founder of Organized Communities Against Deportations

 Unemployed Workers United, Organized Communities Against Deportations

-Today, Rey leans on 10 years of experience in grassroots organizing, direct action training and executing communications strategies with communities in places like Chicago, Atlanta, Phoenix and Louisiana, against the criminalization of Black and Brown communities.
-Rey is the Communications Director of Unemployed Workers United.
-Throughout the day Rey likes to enjoy a good cup of coffee and finds inspiration in the teachings of Ella Baker and grassroots organizers in Chicago and beyond.
+Today, Rey leans on over a decade of experience in grassroots organizing, direct action, and executing communications strategies with communities in cities like Chicago, Atlanta, Phoenix and New Orleans, against the criminalization of Black and Brown people.
+Currently, Rey is the Director of Communications at Unemployed Workers United, a national organization focused on economic justice.
+Locally, Rey continues their contributions to Chicago organizing as a member of the United Working Families Executive Committee.